ziqi92/ziqi92.github.io/_pages/about.md

 My research interests focus on deep generative models and reinforcement learning, particularly their applications in drug discovery.
 My previous research includes molecule generation, molecular synthesis, and biological sequence design.

-Currently, I am actively seeking full time positions in the industry as well as postdoctoral opportunities!
+Currently, I am actively seeking internship opportunities as well as full-time positions in the industry!